omunroe-com/leinwiki/Upgrading.md

 project which you plan to upgrade.
 We'll install a plugin (using Leiningen 1) to help with the process:

-    $ lein plugin install lein-precate 0.3.1
+    $ lein1 plugin install lein-precate 0.3.1

 Precate, of course, is the opposite of deprecate.
-Running `lein precate` in your project will show you a suggested configuration which should be compatible with Leiningen 2, so it should just be a matter of copying the output to `project.clj`.
-Of course, no automated refactoring is perfect, but this should cover the majority of cases.
+Running `lein1 precate` in your project will show you a suggested configuration which should be compatible with Leiningen 2, so it should just be a matter of copying the output to `project.clj`.
+Of course, no automated refactoring is perfect, so be sure to review it for a basic sanity check.
+But it should cover the majority of cases.

 ## User-level Settings

 The `~/.lein/init.clj` file is still loaded at Leiningen startup, but it's no longer checked for settings.
-Most user-level settings should be copied to the `:user` profile:
+Most user-level settings should be moved to the `:user` profile:

 ```clj
 {:user {:plugins [[lein-difftest "1.3.8"]